leilaicruz/swc-git-lecture-notes/presentation-intro.md

 theme: default
 author: Leila Inigo de la Cruz
 paginate: true
+footer: 'Slides content adapted from the Programming course from the Casimir School'
 ---

 # Welcome to the Git lesson from the Software Carpentry!

 ---